Moving in Venice

 4) Seasonal Routes, running in the tourist seasons or during important events the routes are named after.

-Mobility in Venice is ensured 24 hours a day.
+Mobility in Venice is ensured 24 hours a day also with the PEOPLE MOVER.
 The N night service network runs from approximately midnight until five in the morning, see the detailed timetable.

 285,000 inhabitants of the entire municipality, a little less than 56,000 in the city centre (Venice island alone) and over 20 million visitors/tourists a year (second ranking in Italy after Rome and among the first cities in the world).